Whole30 Chipotle Beef & Avocado Bowls (Paleo Sofritas Copycat)

 - 8 ounces baby Bella mushrooms minced

-Make the smoky sauce: When poblano pepper is cooled to the touch, peel off blackened skin, remove stem, and seeds.
-Combine all ingredients in a food processor and blend until very smooth.
+- Make the smoky sauce: When poblano pepper is cooled to the touch, peel off the blackened skin, remove stem, and seeds.
+Combine all sauce ingredients in a food processor and blend until very smooth.

-In a large skillet over medium heat, brown ground beef, breaking up with a spatulate.
-Add in mushrooms and sauté until softened and liquid is evaporated, just a few minutes.
-Stir in poblano-salsa sauce and reduce heat to medium-low.
-Cook a couple minutes until bubbly and a bit thickened.
+- In a large skillet over medium heat, brown ground beef, breaking up with a spatula.
+Add in mushrooms and sauté until softened and liquid is evaporated just a few minutes.
+Stir in smoky sauce and reduce heat to medium-low.
+Cook a couple of minutes until bubbly and a bit thickened.
 Remove from heat.